-Where to Brunch in Medellín: Coffee, Cafés & Breakfast Guide with Map
+Best Brunch in Medellín: Complete Café & Breakfast Map (2026)

 This post is a work in progress!
 Over time I’ve been saving recommendations I’ve heard through word of mouth, WhatsApp groups, and my own brunch adventures around Medellín.
 I wanted a way to put them all in one place—so I created this map.